naivchan/astro-fanfics-template/src/content/fanfics/series-part-2-ch1.md

 ---
-title: "The Deep Plot Thickens"
+title: "The Deep Plot Thickens"  # <--- This is the overarching Work Title
+chapterTitle: "The Awakening"     # <--- This is the specific Chapter Title
 summary: "The journey shifts gear into an ongoing epic narrative."
 pubDate: 2026-07-09
 year: 2026